 Nativity Scene – Made with LEGO – If your little ones are big fans of LEGO they will have a blast building the Nativity Scene using their favourite bricks!

-Here are some Nativity themed books for you to read together:
+Here are some Nativity themed books and bible stories for you to read together with your child to help them uderstand the story of Christmas:

 The Nativity Story by Juliet David